sukeniklab/CHE600/Class_03-Linux_I/README.md

 Most of our data comes in text format, so it is a good idea to learn how to manipulate files of this type.
 Lets go over some basic linux commands to chop or parse text files.

 1. Let's use a quick for loop (more on this later!) to make a text file.
-Put the following code into your shell prompt, but make sure yiou are in your ~/CHE600/class03 directory!
+Put the following code into your shell prompt, but make sure you are in your ```~/CHE600/class03``` directory!

 ```bash
 for i in $(seq 1 30); do echo "this is line $i" >> count.txt; done